danpoynor/static-nodejs-and-express-site/README.md

 git push heroku main --force
 ```

-Then the app will be running at [https://danp-public-api-request.herokuapp.com/](https://danp-public-api-request.herokuapp.com/)
+Then the app will be running at in your Heroku account

-Or, to open from the command line use:
+To open the site from the command line use:

 ```zsh
 heroku open